 All ingredients have to be chopped or grated fairly small.
 Big chunks of tuna or big chunks of vegetables increase the risk of patties falling apart.
 Take the time to chop your ingredients very small.

 What goes with tuna patties

-Another way to enjoy them is by dipping them into a delicious tahini dip.
+Another way to enjoy them is by dipping them into this delicious Peruvian Ají Verde Sauce.

 - Peel and grate carrot.
 Deseed and finely chop (“finely” important!) bell pepper.
 Chop baby spinach.
 Add to a big bowl.

 - Drain tuna in a colander, then put in a bowl and flake with a fork so there is no big pieces left.
 Add to big bowl.

 - Add puffed Amaranth and spices, 2 eggs, 1 Tbsp flour and mix very well together.